Fred-Boulanger/ui-styles-storybook/README.md

 ### Using with Namespaces

-If you're using namespaces in your Storybook configuration, you can pass them to the plugin to search for utility style files in those directories:
+If you're using namespaces in your Storybook configuration, you can pass them to the plugin (optional, as files are discovered automatically via the indexer):

 ```typescript
 // .storybook/main.ts